Posted by Clark Bates

 Evans, Craig A., “How Long Were Late Antique Books in Use–Possible Implications for NT TC” (Bulletin for Biblical Research 25,1 2015), 36-37.

 Tertullian, Prescription Against the Heretics, XXXVI, I-II.

-An example of this is the 4th century manuscript PSI I 103, the only surviving papyrus manuscript from the Nile River Delta.
+An example of this is the 4th century manuscript PSI I 103, a manuscript in one of the only surviving papyri collections from the Nile River Delta.
 The only reason it survived was that it was carbonized in a fire.